 - Use tweezers or tissue (not bare hands) to grasp the tick as close to the surface of the skin as possible.
-Do not burn, smother, cut, coast with nail polish, or twist the tick off Ticks are not able to remove themselves once fully inserted and need to be removed with tweezers.
+Do not burn, smother, cut, coat with nail polish, or twist the tick off.
+Ticks are not able to remove themselves once fully inserted and need to be removed with tweezers.

 - Pull away from the skin using steady, even pressure.
 Don’t jerk or twist the tick.